 Preheat the oven to 340° F (170° C, upper- and lower heat).
 Prepare baking trays with baking foil.

 Roll out the first dough potion on a floured work surface to approximately 4 mm thickness.
 Cut out cookies (mine are not larger than my thumb) and place these on the tray.
 Gather the rest of the dough, knead together and place in the fridge again working the next round with the second portion.

-Brush the cookies with heavy cream (I find this works best with ones (washed!) finder).
+Brush the cookies with heavy cream (I find this works best with ones (washed!) finger).
 Bake for 10 minutes in the hot oven at 340° F (170° C, upper, and lower heat).
 Meanwhile cut out the cookies for your next batch.

-Let the baked cookies cool on a roast.
+Let the baked cookies cool.